brynvv/SQL/README.md

 It is contained in this repo with a number of variations on how the 'main' dataset is stored and accessed, with examples of creating as a view and stored procedure.

-1. **Tariff workflow - SQL.sql** - Selects linked server data into a temp table (for main data set).
+1. **Tariff workflow - SQL.sql** - Selects linked server data into a temp table (creating the main data set).
 2. **Tariff workflow - SQL (openquery).sql** - Uses openquery to retrieve main data set.
 3. **Testview1.sql** - Since temp tables are not compatible with views, creates a view for the second view to select from.
 4. **Testview2.sql** - Selects from first view.